-Raw materials, work in progress and finished goods are stated at the lower of cost and net realisable value on a 'first in first out' basis.
+Raw materials, work in progress and finished goods are stated at the lower of cost and net realisable value on a 'weighted average' basis.
 Cost comprises direct materials after deducting rebates and discounts received or receivable.

-Net realisable value is the estimated selling price in the ordinary course of business, less all estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.